-The Faculty shall consist of the Chairman of the Corporation; the President and the Vice-President of the Institute; all members of the instructing staff with rank of Professor, Associate Professor, or Assistant Professor; all Professors Emeriti having appointments as Lecturers; the Provost, the Deans of Engineering, Science, Architecture and Planning, Humanities and Social Studies, and Industrial Management; the Dean of the Graduate School; the Dean of Students and the Dean of Freshmen; the Registrar and the Assistant Registrar; the Director, the Associate Director, and the Assistant Director of Admissions; the Director of Libraries, the Librarian, and the Associate Librarian; and certain Instructors and Research Associates selected by the Executive Committee of the Corporation.
+1. The Faculty shall consist of the Chairman of the Corporation; the President and the Vice-President and Provost of the Institute; all members of the instructing staff with rank of Professor, Associate Professor, or Assistant Professor; all Professors Emeriti having appointments as Lecturers; the Deans of the Schools of Engineering, Science, Architecture and Planning, Humanities and Social Studies, and Industrial Management; the Dean of the Graduate School; the Dean of Students, the Associate Dean of Students, and the Dean of Freshmen; the Registrar and the Assistant Registrar; the Director, the Associate Director, and the Assistant Director of Admissions; the Director of Libraries, the Librarian, and the Associate Librarian; and certain Instructors and Research Associates selected by the Executive Committee of the Corporation.